Skating Programs

 Registration Now Open

-Aspire Spring Session
+Aspire Early Fall Session

 Mondays

-March 23 – May 25 • 6:00 – 7:00 p.m.
+August 17 – October 5 • 5:20 – 7:00 p.m.

 Aspire Classes

-Full member/contracting off-ice package available for Aspire/LSA members who contract only.
-Each package includes 30 minutes of group instruction plus 30 minutes of practice ice.
-Skaters may request private lessons during the LTS free skate.
+Each package includes 30 minutes of group instruction plus 30 minutes of practice ice per day + off-ice conditioning class.
+Skaters may request private lessons during the Aspire LTS free skate.

 Register NOWWednesdays